Klemet/klemet.github.io/content/event/2023_concours_Jevons/index.md

 ---
-title: 🥈 In the shadow of Jevons - When efficiency brings environmental destruction (in french)
+title: 📝 🥈 In the shadow of Jevons - When efficiency brings environmental destruction (French)

 event: Science communication contest of the pôle ISE-CIRODD-RIISQE
 event_url: https://riisq.ca/en/contest/